Perfect5th/perfect5th.github.io/_posts/2019-08-15-computers-wtf-1-memory.md

 decimal) possible memory addresses (zero doesn't count as valid, more on that later).
 That may sound like a lot, but if each address represents a byte of memory, that's only about 64 KiB of data.
-Good luck running your Fornite on that, you darn kids and your vidyagames.
+Good luck running your Fornite on that, you darn kids and your video games that I do not hold nostalgia for.

 Want to know why your accidentally installed 32-bit pirated version of Windows 7 can only support 4 GiB of RAM?
 It's because a 32-bit unsigned integer's max value is 0xffffffff, which is about 4.3&times;10<sup>9</sup>, allowing for only that many possible memory addresses (4 GiB).
-A system that can use 65-bit integers has a maximum possible memory address of 0xffffffffffffffff, which is 1.8&times;10<sup>19</sup>, allowing for up to 16 EiB of memory.
+A system that can use 64-bit integers has a maximum possible memory address of 0xffffffffffffffff, which is 1.8&times;10<sup>19</sup>, allowing for up to 16 EiB of memory.
 Which would just be absolutely bonkers to actually produce, but extra room is good.